-The Kanawha Falls site provides public access to the Kanawha River near the Glen Ferris Project (figure 27, but is not a project recreation site.
+The Kanawha Falls site provides public access to the Kanawha River near the Glen Ferris Project (figure 27), but is not a project recreation site.
 Prior to the development of the Kanawha Falls site, the land existed as an undeveloped parcel adjacent to the existing project boundary.
-A previous licensee developed the Kanawha Falls site several decades after the hydroelectric project was built.33 While the Kanawha Falls site provides the only recreation access near the Glen Ferris Project, the site is not considered a project recreation site because it is outside of the project boundary and it was built after the project was constructed.
+A previous licensee developed the Kanawha Falls site several decades after the hydroelectric project was built.
+While the Kanawha Falls site provides the only recreation access near the Glen Ferris Project, the site is not considered a project recreation site because it is outside of the project boundary and it was built after the project was constructed.

-The Kanawha Falls site is located on a peninsula about 500 feet downstream of the Glen Ferris dam.
+The Kanawha Falls site is located on a peninsula about 500 feet downstream of the Glen Ferris Dam.
 The site includes a boat ramp, a parking area for approximately 50 vehicles including boat trailers, a fishing platform, picnic area, and short hiking trails.
-Visitors are able to enjoy views of the Glen Ferris dam and Kanawha Falls, fish from the shoreline, and observe wildlife at this site.
-The site and its facilities are owned and operated by the West Virginia DNR.

-33 As a condition of the September 9, 1986 water quality certification issued by the West Virginia DNR, the undeveloped parcel near the Glen Ferris Project was required to be deeded to the West Virginia DNR.
+47 As a condition of the September 9, 1986 water quality certification issued by the West Virginia DNR, the undeveloped parcel near the Glen Ferris Project was required to be deeded to the West Virginia DNR.
 The water quality certification included a condition that the West Virginia DNR would provide developments to facilitate public fishing access in the vicinity of the Glen Ferris Project (which became the Kanawha Falls site).